|Please call our offices at 1-888-892-5462 to inquire about availability.|

 |AIG Travel Guard||Erin Rountree|

 A valid passport is required for entering Nepal and for entering Tibet.
 Your passport must be valid for 6 months beyond the expected date of return.
+U.S. passport holders can stay up to 90 days without special visas.

 We suggest making a copy of the first two pages of your passport and keeping them in a separate bag as a backup.
 A copy should also be left with your emergency contact.